pulumi/docs/pulumi-hugo/themes/default/content/docs/esc/environments.md

   personalNamespace: ${context.rootEnvironment.name}/${context.pulumi.user.login}
 ```

-It can be accessed through the `context` attribute and contains the following information:
+It can be accessed through the `context` attribute with the following options:

 * `context.rootEnvironment.name`: the name of the root environment being evaluated
 * `context.currentEnvironment.name`: the name of the current environment being evaluated